DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 A physical network is the actual network hardware and wiring in a zone.
 A zone can have multiple physical networks.
 An administrator can:

--  Add/Remove/Update physical networks in a zone
+-  Add/Remove/Update physical networks in a zone.

--  Configure VLANs on the physical network
+-  Configure VLANs on the physical network.

--  Configure a name so the network can be recognized by hypervisors
+-  Configure a name so the network can be recognized by hypervisors.

--  Configure the service providers (firewalls, load balancers, etc.) available on a physical network
+-  Configure the service providers (firewalls, load balancers, etc.) available on a physical network.

--  Configure the IP addresses trunked to a physical network
+-  Configure the IP addresses trunked to a physical network.

--  Specify what type of traffic is carried on the physical network, as well as other properties like network speed
+-  Specify what type of traffic is carried on the physical network, as well as other properties like network speed.

 Basic Zone Network Traffic Types